meilisearch/documentation/learn/advanced/faceted_search.md

 Synonyms don't apply to facets.
 Meaning, if you have `SF` and `San Francisco` set as synonyms, faceting by `SF` and `San Francisco` will show you different results.
 :::

-Suppose you have a dataset on books called `books` containing the following fields:
+Suppose you have a <a id="downloadBooks" href="/books.json" download="books.json">dataset on books</a> containing the following fields:

 ```json
 {